-Avian influenza, commonly called “bird flu,” is a viral infection that usually spreads in birds but can sometimes spread to humans.
-Influenza A(H5N1) is the most common cause in humans.
-It can cause severe respiratory symptoms.
-People who work with poultry, water fowl (like geese and ducks) and livestock are most at risk.
+Avian influenza, commonly called “bird flu,” is a viral infection that spreads in birds, cows and other animals.
+It can sometimes spread to people.
+In humans, H5 subtypes of influenza A are the most common cause.
+It can cause mild to severe respiratory symptoms and pink eye.
+People who work with poultry, waterfowl and dairy cows are most at risk.

 Advertisement